What Two Factors Determine the Quality of Digital Audio?

 Q: Is higher always better?

 A: Not necessarily.
 While higher sampling rates and bit depths offer theoretical improvements, the human ear may not perceive differences beyond certain thresholds.
-Factors like playback equipment and listening environment also play a role Not complicated — just consistent.
-Still holds up..
+Factors like playback equipment and listening environment also play a role Small thing, real impact.
+Turns out it matters..

 Q: What about lossy vs. lossless formats?